 This setting controls how sequences with video media (e.g. AVI, WMV, or MP4) should be handled.
+If you select "Display videos in a window" or "Display videos full screen" in the top section, then you can select when the video window is displayed in the bottom section.

 If you want video displayed full screen on a certain monitor or projector, follow these steps:

-- 1. Set the video setting to play in a window (first option) - 2.
-Use Show on Demand to start your show with video media - 3.
-Move the window to the desired monitor - 4.
+- 1. In the top section of Video Settings select "Display videos in a window" (first option). - 2.
+In the bottom section of Video Setting, select "Whenever Play Shows is set to Show Player or Live Player" (second option). - 3.
+Use Show on Demand to start your show with video media - 4.
+Move the video window to the desired monitor by dragging the title bar with your mouse - 5.
 Stop the show.
-The video window should still be open - 5.
+The video window should still be open - 6.
 Go to Settings > Video and select full screen.
 The existing window should immediately go full screen on the monitor it was on.

-Everything should be saved automatically.
+Your video settings will be saved automatically.